 This is one of my favorite pecan pie recipes.
 The pecans are toasted, the butter is slightly browned, the pie uses both types of corn syrup and it’s not overly sweet.
-I think the small bit of cream tames the sugar somewhat, but I’m not sure.
+Plus I think the small bit of cream tames the sugar somewhat.
 Since I’ve made so many pecan pies over the years and this one was for Thanksgiving 2008, I’m calling it 2008 Thanksgiving Pecan Pie.

 I’ll be putting Vodka in my pie dough this year.

 1 9 inch deep dish unbaked pie shell